Ingenieria-del-Software-II-ESIIAB/SEII-IPO-template/README.md

 ## 3. Clone the repository

-Create your team's repository with the name **ISII2526TeamName**, using this template and following the instructions available at:
+Create your team's repository with the name **ISII2526TeamName**, using this template:
+- Follow the instructions available at:
 [Create a repository from a template](https://docs.github.com/es/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
+- **Establish that the owner is the organisation you have just created.**

 ## 4. Configure your team's repository.